devanooga/devanooga.com/_pages/coc.md

 ## Administrators

-Currently, our Slack Team is administered by the following people:
+Currently, our Slack Organization and Forums are administered by the following people:

 - Bobby Burden, @brb3 on Slack
 - Mario Ezra, @ME. on Slack
 - William Roush, @strangewill on Slack
-- Ryan Maynard, @ryanmaynard
+- Ryan Maynard, @ryanmaynard on Slack

 ## Changes to the Code of Conduct